bips-hb/XAI_syn_data_detection/README.md

 # What’s Wrong with Your Synthetic Tabular Data?

-This repository contains the code and material to reproduce the results of the manuscript *"What’s Wrong with Your Synthetic Tabular Data?
-Using Explainable AI to Evaluate Generative Models"*.
+This repository contains the code and material to reproduce the results of the manuscript [What’s Wrong with Your Synthetic Tabular Data?
+Using Explainable AI to Evaluate Generative Models](https://arxiv.org/abs/2504.20687) by J. Kapar, N. Koenen, and M. Jullum.
 The paper was accepted for the XAI 2025 conference.

 ## 🗂️ Datasets